Your FileMaker Database

 Hide Text Custom Function by Tim Scoff

 What's this 126.96.36.199 address?

-That's one of SeedCode's servers and it holds the example solution "AppointmentsExample.fmp12" so folks can play with a FileMaker database without even using one of their own files (login info is Demo/Demo).
-Note that we don't have the seedcode_subscribe_engine installed on that server so you can only use it when "use public engine" is set to "on" on the "Server Settings" tab in the SeedCode_Subscribe_Setup.fmp12 file.
+That's one of SeedCode's servers and it holds the example solution "AppointmentsExample.fmp12" so folks can play with a FileMaker database without even using one of their own files.
+Note that we don't have the seedcode_subscribe_engine installed on that server so you can only use it when "use demo server" is set to "on" in SeedCode Subscribe's "Server Settings" tab.